zspitz/ExpressionTreeVisualizer/README.md

   * Pseudo-code in C# or VB.NET
   * Factory method calls which generate this expression
+  * Object notation, using object initializer and collection initializer syntax to describe objects

 * Extension methods are rendered as instance methods